MaxPleaner/email_endpoint/README.md

 I am not sure what the minimum Ruby version is that can run this code, but the best bet is to use version 2.3 or newer.

-This program also sends shell commands which assume that it's a Unix system and has the `curl` program installed.

 #### Running Server

 **step 1**